-The spell checker used in OpenOffice, Mozilla and Chrome is also available in oXygen which comes with the following built-in dictionaries: English (generic, United States, United Kingdom, Canada), French, German (generic, Germany), Spanish (generic, Spain).
+This spell checker used in OpenOffice, Mozilla, and Chrome is also available in oXygen, which includes the following built-in dictionaries: English (generic, United States, United Kingdom, Canada), French, German (generic, Germany), Spanish (generic, Spain).

 If you cannot find a dictionary for your language you can build a dictionary that is compatible with Hunspell.
-Suppose you have a list of correct words which you want to check in your documents when you run the Hunspell checker.
+Suppose you have a specific list of words that you want to check in your documents when you run the Hunspell checker.
 You can build a dictionary following these instructions.

 You can download one of the most used dictionaries from the following list.
-Make sure you read the README file that comes with each dictionary.
+Make sure you read the README file that is included with each dictionary.
 If you don't accept the license terms for a dictionary please do not use it.

-oXygen provides built-in dictionaries only for the languages English (United States, Great Britain, Canada), French (France, Belgium, Canada, Switzerland) and German in the form of .dar files located in the directory [Oxygen-install-dir]/dicts.
+oXygen provides built-in dictionaries for the following languages: English (United States, Great Britain, Canada), French (France, Belgium, Canada, Switzerland) and German in the form of .dar files located in the directory [Oxygen-install-dir]/dicts.